nacarbone/retail-earnings-agent/README.md

 #### 8.5 Reward

-At each step the agent receives a reward that's the sum of its profit/loss for it's current position plus the opportunity cost for not investing its money further.
-This is summarized by the following equation:
+At each step the agent receives a reward that's the sum of its profit/loss for its current position plus the opportunity cost for not investing its money further.
+This is summarized by the following equation, where ```t``` indicates the current timestep:

 ```
-R(t) = [P(t) - P(t-1)] * Shares + Cash(t) / [P(t) - P(t-1)]
+R(t) = [P(t) - P(t-1)] * Shares(t) + Cash(t) / [P(t) - P(t-1)]
 ```

 The agent achieves the maximum possible reward by having its money fully invested when the price increases and having its money fully removed from the market when the price decreases.
 In practice, the opportunity cost term led to more stable policy updates.
-However, further discussion on the reward function is contained in [10.1 Model](#10-Model).
+However, further discussion on the reward function is contained in [10.1 Model](#101-Model).

 #### 8.6 Training Procedure

 The model's training is handled primarily by Ray RLLib, which is an excellent library for distributed reinforcement learning.
-Its training is distributed across 4 workers, each with their own environment and policy updates occur after a full episode has been completed.
+Its training is distributed across 4 workers, each with their own environment, and policy updates occur after a full episode has been completed.
 Its training batch size is approximately 4,000 (variable based on episode length) and its SGD minibatch size is 128.
 Therefore, we expect to complete four episodes in one training iteration.
-One training iteration on the computer it's trained on typically takes about 104 seconds, with the policy update being the bottleneck.
+One training iteration on the computer it was originally trained on typically takes about 104 seconds, with the policy update being the bottleneck.

 #### 8.7 Custom PPO Hyperparameters